The pain that did not go away after knee replacement

 Can we help you with continued knee pain after knee replacement surgery?
-In this article we will address post-surgical problems that can be successfully treated with comprehensive Prolotherapy.
+In this article, we will address post-surgical problems that can be successfully treated with comprehensive Prolotherapy.
 See our main page, Prolotherapy for knee pain to learn more about our regenerative treatments for knee pain.

 Researchers at the Department of Surgery, Southern Illinois University School of Medicine offered this assessment in the medical information publication Instructional Course Lectures to guide doctors trying to help patients with pain after knee replacement.

 - Pain after knee replacement can be classified as intra-articular (from within the knee) or extra-articular pain (from sources outside the knee).